menacit/practical_cryptography_course/05-warmup_exercise.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Pelle Sten (CC BY 2.0)" -->
-## History/Basics exercise
+## Group exercise

 ![bg right:30%](images/05-locks.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Pelle Sten (CC BY 2.0)" -->
-## Exercise
+## Exercise: Let's warm up!
 Participants are split into two or more groups.

 Group members should discuss:

-- How they have relied on cryptography during the day (brainstorming)
+- What cryptographic tools/technologies/software they are already familiar with
-- What cryptographic tools/technologies/software they are familiar with/have knowingly used
+- What areas/use-cases they are most interested in learning about
-- What areas they are most interested in learning about
+- What has been good/bad with the previous course and what would they like to change

 After presentation, send notes to **[courses+crypto_010501@%EMAIL_DOMAIN%](mailto:courses+crypto_010501@%EMAIL_DOMAIN%)**